CaZual-T/CZT-Mod-Manager/docs/INFO_mod_creators.md

 Schedule I:
 - no specific requirements</br>
-Mod Types --> .pak, .dll (let me know if you need .asi enabled)
+Mod Types --> .pak, .dll

 Ready or Not:
 - no specific requirements</br>